If your daughter is 10, you need to start thinking about getting ready for her first period ie making up a DIY period kit for school.

 I've tested a few brands and my favourite by far, is the range by Modibodi.
 They even have a tween and teen period underwear range, which means smaller sizing.
 Which means it will actually fit your daughter!

-You can find a review of puberty books at Sex Education Books for Children: a Parent Guide.
+You can find a review of puberty books at my Sex Education Books for Children review page.

 Here you will find recommendations, book reviews, video reviews and links to all the best books on puberty (as well as a range of other sex education topics!)

-So make sure you go and have a look – there are some great books there!
+So make sure you go and have a look as there are some great books there!
 And a book about puberty and periods, is the perfect item to go with a period kit.